Parenting After Divorce

 And, yes, it might involve going for the occasional cup of coffee to figure out a drop-off and pick-up calendar.
 Just remember that your positive attitude and supportive behavior now will benefit your children in the future.

 If you would like additional information about co-parenting, contact the Family Law Attorneys at Sterk Family Law to get started.
-Please contact our office at 815-600-8950 or contact us online to schedule a free consultation.
+Please complete the form below or contact our office at 815-600-8950 to schedule a free, no-obligation consultation.

 This article does not constitute individual legal advice and is to not to be construed as such.
 This article contains general information and constitutes legal advertising.